-Mindfulness Based Stress Reduction (MBSR) for Improving Health, Quality of Life, and Social Functioning in Adults
+Mindfulness Based Stress Reduction programs for improving health and wellbeing in adults

 Mind-body interventions to manage stress-related health problems are of widespread interest.
 One of the best known methods is mindfulness-based stress reduction (MBSR), andMBSR courses are now offered by health services, as well as in social and welfare settings.
 In this systematic review, we report on the effects of MBSR interventions on health, quality of life, and social functioning.
 From the more than 3,000 potentially relevant references identified in two extensive searches, we included 31 relevant studies with an overall total of 1,942 participants, each of whom had been randomised to receive MBSR or other treatment strategies (most often a waiting list control).
 We utilised all outcome data published in the selected studies using a new statistical method for calculating the effect size.
 This method addressed the problems presented by the interdependence of many measurements of outcomes.